intel-lab-lkp/linux/Documentation/process/submitting-patches.rst

 in the patch changelog (after the '---' separator).

-A Suggested-by: tag indicates that the patch idea is suggested by the person named and ensures credit to the person for the idea.
-Please note that this tag should not be added without the reporter's permission, especially if the idea was not posted in a public forum.
-That said, if we diligently credit our idea reporters, they will, hopefully, be inspired to help us again in the future.
+A Suggested-by: tag indicates that the patch idea is suggested by the person named and ensures credit to the person for the idea: if we diligently credit our idea reporters, they will, hopefully, be inspired to help us again in the future.
+Note, this is one of only three tags you might be able to use without explicit permission of the person named (see 'Tagging people requires permission' below for details).

 A Fixes: tag indicates that the patch fixes an issue in a previous commit.
 It is used to make it easy to determine where a bug originated, which can help